Output File Source File Action

 How to convert KEY to PDF:

-1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files from your local device, or click the "URL" button to choose an online file.

 3. Click the "Convert Now!" button to start batch conversion.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.
+Click the icon to show the file QR code or save the file to cloud storage services such as Google Drive or Dropbox.

 KEY vs PDF: